splunk/splunk-operator/docs/Install.md

 # Splunk Operator Installation using Helm Chart

-## How to use Datadog Helm repository
+## How to use Splunk Operator  Helm repository

 You need to add this repository to your Helm repositories: